Your Guide to Hiring Safe Drivers

 - Refusing a field sobriety test

 Every new hire should read your fleet safety program and have a chance to ask questions.
+Start by covering your basic expectations, such as always wearing a seat belt, obeying traffic laws and avoiding any kind of distracted driving.
 It’s also a good idea to provide initial and ongoing training to all drivers on topics such as defensive driving, driver fatigue and distracted driving.
-For tank truck drivers, information about preventing rollovers is valuable.
-Cover your basic expectations, such as wearing a seat belt always, obeying traffic laws and avoiding any kind of distracted driving.
+For tank truck drivers, include information on preventing rollovers.
 Drivers subject to DOT regulations should be informed of additional rules they need to follow.

 For new drivers, or existing drivers who will be driving a different type of vehicle for the first time, offer ride-alongs with an experienced, safe company driver.
-After these demonstrations, some hands-on practice operating the vehicle while an experienced driver observes and provides feedback is also a great way to ensure your trainees are prepared for the open road.
+After these demonstrations, let them practice operating the vehicle while an experienced driver observes and provides feedback.

 - Driver name